FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/ServerHTTP_API.md

 By default, on each new Article a transaction with seller_id=0 is created. when seller_id=0 the buyer_id is also the id of the article's creator.

+## Buying an article

+The following steps will be needed to buy an article:
+- the buyer **b** scans the Article's QR-Code that provides a transaction id
+- the buyer will retrieve the Transaction **t** instance using getTransaction(transaction_id) with the id readed from the QR
+- the buyer creates a new transaction filling fields as follow :
+ - article_id = t.article_id
+ - seller_id  = t.seller_id
+ - buyer_id   = b.user_id
+From that moment the article will be added to User Articles.

 ## getTransaction

 In order to get a Transaction instance use this function.